- Older than 14 years and no signs of puberty

 Cushing's syndrome can cause amenorrhoea, so consider the typical clinical features if suspected.
 Primary amenorrhoea can be the presenting feature of a chromosomal or structural abnormality.
 However, this is uncommon.

-A genital inspection (exclude ambiguous genitalia) may be necessary, as would be a vaginal examination.
+A genital inspection (exclude ambiguous genitalia) may be necessary, as would be abdominal and vaginal examinations.
 A chaperone should be present.

-Visual fields may need to be assessed and an abnormality may suggest a pituitary cause, in which case, an endocrine screen may be needed.
+Visual fields may need to be assessed and an abnormality - for example, a bitemporal hemianopia - may suggest a pituitary problem.

 In the following situations, it may be necessary to refer to secondary care: